cjbell630/FNaF_Advance/notes-todo/notes.md

 ##### East Hall Corner

 When Freddy is in the **East Hall Corner**, he follows a slightly different set of rules.
-On his next successful movement opportunity (as usual the cameras must be down to succeed), he will wait until the camera is up and you are looking at any camera that is NOT the **East Hall Corner**.
+On his next successful movement opportunity (as usual the cameras must be down to succeed), he will begin waiting until the camera is up and you are looking at any camera that is NOT the **East Hall Corner**.
 Then, he will attempt to enter the office.

 * If the door is closed, he returns to **East Hall**
 * If the door is open, he will enter the office